earnaud/MetaShARK/README.md

 ## Authors
 * Elie Arnaud (developper) - elie.arnaud@mnhn.fr

+## Contribute
+Any contribution can be done and submitted.
+To contribute, please refer the 'contributing.md' file.

 ## Submit issues
 For anny issue submittance, please add a single-word tag in bracket before the title of your issue.
 Do not hesitate also to describe it exhaustively and add a label.